wskinner/lsmt/Readme.md

 The high level architecture and the binary log format were inspired by LevelDB.
 Storage is accomplished with a log-structured merge-tree.

 # Why should I use this instead of ${other database}
 I built this because I wanted to learn how LSM trees work.
-You probably shouldn't use it for anything!
+You probably shouldn't use it for anything.

 ## TODO
 - Add global bloom filter for faster `get()` on nonexistent keys.
-- Interval tree for index.
-Reads are currently bottlenecked by key range lookups.
 - Move memtable off heap.
 This should reduce GC pressure in write-heavy workloads.
-- Add more JMH benchmarks for different scenarios including random reads and writes.
+- Disaster recovery